mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 2. Complete the steps in [Provide Mapping for Deployable Archives](#step-4-provide-mapping-for-deployable-archives).

 3. Before installing the chart, first set parameters that state your agreement to the MathWorks cloud reference architecture license and specify the address of the network license manager.
-In the top-level values-overrides.yaml file, set these parameters:
+In the top-level `values-overrides.yaml` file, set these parameters:

-    To accept the license terms, set global > agreeToLicense to "yes".
+    To accept the license terms, set `global` > `agreeToLicense` to `"yes"`.
-    To specify the address of the license server, set global > licenseServer using the format port_number@host.
+    To specify the address of the license server, set `global` > `licenseServer` using the format `port_number@host`.

     Next, install the Helm chart for MATLAB Production Server R2026b by using the following `helm install` command:
     ```